 It is estimated that there are over 6.5 million people in the United States who experience vision loss [2], and approximately 1.3 million people in the U.S. are legally blind [8].
 People who are blind or who have low vision must rely on their non-visual senses for navigation.
 While people can be trained to utilize their hearing to heighten spatial awareness [6], people who are blind may also use guide dogs or white canes to navigate through their surroundings.
 There has been much research aimed at creating technology-centric solutions for potentially providing an alternative to the white cane or guide dog [4,1,3].
 While research into technology-based navigational concerns are laudable, we believe that the issue of social awareness has been overlooked; i.e. the importance of knowing who is around you has not been deeply explored.
 We believe that an enhanced perception of a social environment may give way to a variety of benefits for those with blindness or low vision.

 While our current research was initially concerned with developing an assistive technology to aid navigation, we realized that much of the navigation-based technology in this field may be applicable to areas that extend beyond physical navigation.
-We redirected our focus to an issue that is perhaps less obvious, but possibly just as important as independent navigation; socio-environmental awareness.
+We redirected our focus to an issue that is perhaps less obvious, but possibly just as important as independent navigation: socio-environmental awareness.
 Although people who are blind interpret their surroundings through other senses, they are apt to miss out on a wealth of information communicated via non-verbal cues.
 For instance, eye contact can often be utilized as a way to let a person know that you are paying attention or desire to initiate conversation.
 In another example, a person could look down at their watch to signify that it is time to start wrapping up a current conversation [8].
 Facial expressions and body language also provide information that is valuable to social settings.
 It is reported that less than 35% of social meaning is carried through verbal components within a social situation, while 65% is carried in nonverbal channels [7].

 We believe that there is overlap between navigation-centric technology and socio-environmental awareness solutions.
 One piece of navigation-centric technology that may have alternative applications in socio-environmental awareness is the RoboGuideDog system.
 This system utilizes a laser range device which gathers information about the surrounding environment and relays this information in an intuitive way to the user via speech and haptic feedback [4].
 Similar technology could be used for interpreting movement within an environment, specifically human movement, and relaying the presence of other people in a given area.